 The reception was frosty.
 One prominent liberal philosopher, Thomas Nagel, falsely accused Nozick of offering no argument at all for individual rights, of presenting “libertarianism without foundations.”
 Brian Barry, another egalitarian-minded philosopher, accused Nozick of seeking to starve and humiliate those dependent on state assistance.
 Although he appears to have had second thoughts about some of the more extreme implications of the positions taken in ASU, Nozick affirmed his commitment to the core principles of libertarianism in an interview shortly before his untimely death.

 Despite the generally hostile reaction of critics, ASU has had a profound impact on both academic political philosophy and in the wider world of ideas.
 It has been continuously in print since its publication, and has been translated into 11 languages.
 In October 1995, the Times Literary Supplement included it on its list of the 100 most influential non-fiction books published since the Second World War, and the passage of time has only served to confirm that judgment.
 It is ubiquitous today in the syllabi of college and university courses in political theory.
-At least a dozen single or multi-author books have been devoted to the analysis of ASU‘s minimal state libertarianism, and countless philosophy papers have been published in response to it.
+At least a dozen monographs or anthologies have been devoted to ASU‘s rights-based libertarianism, and countless philosophy papers have been published in response to it.

 With perhaps less rigor, but likely with greater passion, Nozick’s ideas are invoked or derided on a daily basis throughout the political blogosphere.
 Even if his reasoning is not understood precisely, it has encouraged and emboldened those disposed to question the coercion inherent in the welfare state.
 To quote Keynes, “The ideas of economists and political philosophers, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed the world is ruled by little else.”